NIKT-UDIT/udit/udit-cfp.md

 Research papers submitted to UDIT are subject to peer review by at least two independent reviewers.
-Education and didactics is a broad disciplines, and we recognise that papers may be written in any of a range of genre, using methodologies for social, human, or natural sciences.
+Education and didactics is a broad disciplines, and we recognise that papers may be written in any of a range of genres, using methodologies from social, human, or natural sciences.
 Whatever the genre, we require a solid, scholarly standard, and the peer reviewers will use the following five criteria in the assessment.